saizhou777/GR-ViT/README.md

 ## 👏 4.
 Acknowledgement
-This repository is built using the [Groupmixformer](https://github.com/AILab-CVC/GroupMixFormer) and [deep-learning-for-image-processing](https://github.com/WZMIAOMIAO/deep-learning-for-image-processing) repositories.
+This repository is built using [deep-learning-for-image-processing](https://github.com/WZMIAOMIAO/deep-learning-for-image-processing) and [Groupmixformer](https://github.com/AILab-CVC/GroupMixFormer) repositories.
 We particularly appreciate their open-source efforts.

 ## 📖 5.
 Citation